jxsl13/backupfs/README.md

 	f.WriteString("original text")
 	f.Close()

-	// at this point we have the base filesystem ready to be ovwerwritten with new files var (
+	// at this point we have the base filesystem ready to be overwritten with new files var (
 		// sub directory in base filesystem as backup directory
-		// where the backups should be stored backup = BackupFS.NewPrefixFS("/var/opt/application/backup", baseFS)
+		// where the backups should be stored backup = backupfs.NewPrefixFS(baseFS, "/var/opt/application/backup")

 		// backup on write filesystem
-		BackupFS = BackupFS.NewBackupFS(baseFS, backup)
+		backupFS = backupfs.NewBackupFS(baseFS, backup)
 	)

-	// we try to override a file in the base filesystem f, err = BackupFS.Create(filePath)
+	// we try to override a file in the base filesystem
+	// but in this case we use the backup on write filesystem
+	// on top of the base filesystem. f, err = backupFS.Create(filePath)
 	checkErr(err)
 	f.WriteString("new file content")
 	f.Close()